libriscv/libriscv/README.md

 - Threaded bytecode simulation
 - Tailcall bytecode simulation

-This can be controlled with CMake options.
+This can be controlled with CMake options, however the default is usually fastest.

 ### Remote GDB using RSP server